-These films were only scary to us kids if it felt like being killed not only could but what was going to happen later that night.
-They weren't scary unless the whole movie felt like a cosmic message aimed square at us and we just sitting there, all unaware and unsuspecting trying to sleep and then some small noise downstairs, or upstairs.
+These films were only scary to us kids if it felt like being our being killed not only could but what was going to happen later that night.
+They weren't scary unless the whole movie felt like a cosmic message aimed square at us and later we're trying to sleep and then some small noise downstairs, or upstairs would wake us.
 For me it was the branches against my 2nd floor windows, scritch-scritching, like little fingernails, in the dead, Central NJ silence.
 What were they signaling me was coming?
 It was a Cassandra complex sketched into the grains of the faux wood aluminum siding.

-And if you look at TV long enough you know it starts to communicate with you, it takes you over like a cult, making it impossible to turn it off without pangs of fear and alienation, making all your other activities--friends, school, kickball--fade into unreality, warping your mind like living too long next to a magnet; suddenly normal silence seems curiously empty, and scary, so you need to turn the TV on and just find something to watch with no slashers in it, leave the set up bright and loud and start reading DC war comics and thinking about General Patton, and finding an excuse to keep two butcher knives handy and one stashed under the couch.
+And if you look at TV long enough you know it starts to take you over like a cult, making it impossible to turn it off without pangs of fear and alienation, making all your other activities--friends, school, kickball--fade into unreality, warping your mind like living too long next to a magnet.
+Suddenly normal silence seems curiously empty, and scary, so you need to turn the TV on and just find something to watch with no slashers in it, leave the set up bright and loud and start reading DC war comics and thinking about General Patton, and finding an excuse to keep two butcher knives handy and one stashed under the couch.

 Some screencaps borrowed from inside the Stale Popcorn